 What is Claustrophobia?

 Claustrophobia is defined as a fear of confined spaces.
 Individuals suffering from claustrophobia will often report feeling anxiety – ranging from “slightly anxious” to severe panic – when in small spaces.
 In MRI, the enclosed space is the inside of the scanner (also referred to as the magnet or the bore).
-Claustrophobia is a serious problem that prevents many people from having a medically necessary exam such as an MRI.
+Claustrophobia is a serious concern that prevents many people from having a medically necessary exam such as an MRI.

-Your MRI Options at MRI of Reston:
+Your MRI Options at MRI of Reston

 Not all MRI scanners are made the same and at MRI of Reston, we offer two unique options for claustrophobic patients.

-We are the only facility in the Metro DC region and northern Virginia to offer a high-field, truly open MRI option.
+We are the only facility in the Metro DC region and northern Virginia to offer a High-Field, truly open MRI option.

 Wide, Short Bore 3T MRI